stellar/stellar-etl-airflow/README.md

  > **_NOTE:_**  Creating an environment will also create a new Google Cloud Storage bucket.
 You can check this bucket's name by clicking on the DAGs folder link in the Composer section of the Cloud Console.
 This name corresponds to the Airflow variable "gcs_bucket_name".

 #### Upload DAGs and Schemas to Cloud Composer
 After the environment is created, select the environment and navigate to the environment configuration tab.
 Look for the value under **DAGs folder**.
 It will be of the form `gs://airflow_bucket/dags`.
-Keep track of the `airflow_bucket` value.
+The `airflow_bucket` value will be used in this step and the next.
 Run the command below in order to upload the DAGs and schemas to your Airflow bucket.
 ```bash
 > bash upload_static_to_gcs.sh <airflow_bucket>
 ```
 Afterwards, you can navigate to the Airflow UI for your Cloud Composer environment.
-To do so, nagivate to the [Composer section of the Cloud Console](https://console.cloud.google.com/composer/environments), and click the link under `Airflow Webserver`.
+To do so, navigate to the [Composer section of the Cloud Console](https://console.cloud.google.com/composer/environments), and click the link under `Airflow Webserver`.
 Then, pause the DAGs by clicking the on/off toggle to the left of their names.
 DAGs should remain paused until you have finished setting up the environment.
 Some DAGs may not show up due to errors that will be fixed as the following steps are completed.

 #### Add Service Account Key
 The Airflow DAGs require service account keys to perform their operations.
 Generate a [service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys) for a service account that has access to BigQuery and Google Cloud Storage.
 Then, add this key file to the data folder in your <airflow_bucket>.